Troubleshooting

 1. agilab_run_dev and agilab_run_enduser

-Main script to lunch agilab in mode dev or in mode enduser This will run streamlit module which will run AGILAB.py in run/debug mode
+Main script to lunch agilab in mode dev or in mode enduser This will run the web interface module in run/debug mode

 12. lab_run_test